-We maintain debt levels that we establish through consideration of a number of factors, including cash flow expectations, cash requirements for operations, investment plans (including acquisitions), share repurchase activities, our cost of capital and targeted capital structure.
-Depending on these factors, we may, from time to time, incur additional indebtedness or refinance existing indebtedness.
-Outstanding borrowings decreased to \$10.8 billion as of January 31, 2023 as compared to \$11.0 billion as of October 31, 2022, bearing weighted-average interest rates of 3.9% and 3.7% for January 31, 2023 and October 31, 2022, respectively.
+We maintain debt levels that we establish through consideration of a number of factors, including cash flow expectations, cash requirements for operations, investment plans (including acquisitions), share repurchase activities, our cost of capital and targeted capital structure as well as credit rating considerations.
+Depending on these factors, we may, from time to time, incur additional indebtedness or repay or refinance existing indebtedness.
+Outstanding borrowings decreased to \$10.6 billion as of April 30, 2023 as compared to \$11.0 billion as of October 31, 2022, bearing weighted-average interest rates of 3.9% and 3.7% for April 30, 2023 and October 31, 2022, respectively.